viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 # Attributes
 - **Attributes** are characteristics of entities
 - **Required attribute** (not null) and **optional attribute** (allow null)
-- Attributes must have a **domain**, which is the set of possible values for a given attribute
+- Attributes must have a **domain**, the set of possible values for a given attribute
 - **Identifier** and **composite identifier** is one or more attributes that uniquely identify each row (primary key, PK)
 - **Simple attribute** (age, sex) and **composite attribute** (address, phone_number)
 - **Single-valued attribute** (emp_id) and **multi-valued attributes** (car_color)